approximately-equal/kingmaker-thesis/contents/matter/results.typ

 The strategy weight is still $0.1$ for non-identity strategies.
 This time, the cohesion parameter for the Democrats and Republicans are independently set, each $[0.4, 0.45, 0.5, 0.55, 0.6]$.
 The left labels are the tactics used by the Democrats and Republicans respectively.
 The rightmost label is Democrats, the leftmost for Republicans.

 #figure(caption: [
-  Proportion of wins for candidate $A$ across methods and tactics ])[
+  Proportion of wins (or ties) for candidate $A$ across methods (Random dictator, Borda, Plurality, and IRV) and strategies (Identity, Burial, Compromise, Pushover), for given cohesion parameters for Democrats (x-axis) and Republicans (y-axis).
+])[
   #image("../../assets/across_method_A.svg")
 ] <across-method-A>

 #figure(caption: [
-  Proportion of wins for candidate $B$ across methods and tactics ])[
+  Proportion of wins (or ties) for candidate $B$ across methods (Random dictator, Borda, Plurality, and IRV) and strategies (Identity, Burial, Compromise, Pushover), for given cohesion parameters for Democrats (x-axis) and Republicans (y-axis).
+])[
   #image("../../assets/across_method_B.svg")
 ] <across-method-B>

 #figure(caption: [
-  Proportion of wins for candidate $C$ across methods and tactics ])[
+  Proportion of wins (or ties) for candidate $C$ across methods (Random dictator, Borda, Plurality, and IRV) and strategies (Identity, Burial, Compromise, Pushover), for given cohesion parameters for Democrats (x-axis) and Republicans (y-axis).
+])[
   #image("../../assets/across_method_C.svg")
 ] <across-method-C>